the-useless-one/pywerview/README.md

                             custom object
         get-netgpogroup     Parses all GPOs in the domain that set "Restricted Group" or "Groups.xml"
+        find-gpocomputeradmin
+                            Takes a computer (or OU) and determine who has administrative access to it via GPO
-        get-netgroupmember  Return a list of members of a domain groups get-netsession      Queries a host to return a list of active sessions on the host (you can use local credentials instead of domain credentials)
+        find-gpolocation    Takes a username or a group name and determine the computers it has administrative access to via GPO get-netgroupmember  Return a list of members of a domain group get-netsession      Queries a host to return a list of active sessions on the host (you can use local credentials instead of domain credentials)